 There are a number of costs associated with camp.
 We have been fortunate to receive the support of many generous Kansans who have helped to offset many of these costs.
 We ask those that are able to pay a fee to attend camp.
 There are scholarships available for those who need help.

 At Camp Sunflower, we continue to monitor updates and recommendations from authorities to inform decisions about upcoming camp experiences.
 We are, first and foremost, concerned with safety of campers, staff, and the community.
 We also know that connection with the community can be a critical safety component for LGBTQ+ youth, and that those connections can be difficult to achieve through a screen.
-While decisions about Summer 2021 have not been finalized, we are hopeful that we can offer at least a partial in-person component.
-Join our mailing list to be notified of further updates.
+We always base decisions about COVID protocols on the recommendations of local and national experts and data.

 We'd love to talk more about your interest!
 Send an email to firstname.lastname@example.org